bosafoagyare/web-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Statistical Machine Learning
-- Quantile and Expectile Regression
+- Robust Statistics (Quantile and Expectile Regression)
 - Non and Semi-Parametric Regression
 - High-Dimensional Statistics
 - Computational Statistics and Optimization